tnordquist/complementary-dna-solution/README.md

 ### Implementation

-For extra credit, complete the implementation of the overload of `complement` with the following signature, return type, and modifiers:
+For extra credit, complete the implementation of the overload of `complement` (**do not** change the signature of the method you previously implemented) with the following signature, return type, and modifiers:

 ``` .java
 public static String complement(String sequence, boolean respectCase)